LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 ## Locking positions

-Every time you [stake](stake-unstake.mdx#how-to-stake-your-lsk-tokens) a certain amount of LSK for a specific locking duration, this will create a new **locking position**.
+Every time you [stake](stake-unstake.mdx#how-to-stake-your-lsk-tokens) a certain amount of LSK for a specific locking duration, a new **locking position** will be created.

 :::tip
 The **minimum locking duration** for staking is **two weeks**.